MithicSpirit/qalcmenu/README.md

     = -- -location 2 -width 100

 ### Force usage of `dmenu`
 By default, if `rofi` is installed, it will be used.
-You can force `menu-calc` to use `dmenu` or any other `dmenu`-like application:
+You can force `menu-qalc` to use `dmenu` or any other `dmenu`-like application:

     = --dmenu=dmenu